Sproggy/dotfiles/README.md

 # Hyprland dotfiles

-This is the configuration for Arcolinux based installation of Hyprland (Wayland) and/or Qtile (Xorg).
+This is the configuration for Arch Linux, Arcolinux, Manjaro based installations of Hyprland (Wayland) and/or Qtile (Xorg).

 This will work on most flavours of Arch.